lavaman131/lavaman131/README.md

 - 👯 I’m looking to collaborate on ...
 ML projects
 - 🤔 I’m looking for help with ...
 Convolutional Neural Networks
 - 💬 Ask me about ...
 ML and Python
-- 📫 How to reach me: ...
+- 📫 How to reach me ...
 [Linkedin](https://www.linkedin.com/in/alexlavaee/)
-- 😄 Pronouns: ...
+- 😄 Pronouns ...
 He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact ...
 I play the violin

 <!--
 **lavaman131/lavaman131** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.